Elliptic dimers on minimal graphs and genus 1 Harnack curves: Introduction

 \subsection{Acknowledgments}

 This project was started when the second-named author was visiting the first and third-named authors at the LPSM, Sorbonne Universit\'e, whose hospitality is thankfully acknowledged.
 The first- and third-named authors are partially supported by the \emph{DIMERS} project~ANR-18-CE40-0033 funded by the French National Research Agency.
-The second-named author is partially supported by the Swiss National Science Foundation.
-We would like to thank Vladimir Fock for valuable discussions and inspiration.
+The second-named author is partially supported by the Swiss NSF grant 200020-200400.
+We would like to thank Vladimir Fock for helpful discussions and inspiration, {and the anonymous referee for valuable comments.}